thawn/abstracts-explorer/.github/instructions/project.instructions.md

 ### Tests Failing

-- Check virtual environment is activated
+- Check virtual environment is activated (or use `uv run`)
-- Verify all dependencies installed: `pip install -e ".[dev]"`
+- Verify all dependencies installed: `uv sync --all-extras`
 - Check configuration in `.env`
 - Review test output for specific errors